nelso0/barbotine-arbitrage-bot/README.md

 ## Full version

-I also made a full version which operates with real money (and real profits!).
+I also made a full version which operates with real money.
+There is also a latency.py program that calculates in milliseconds exactly how long it takes to pass an order to the 3 exchanges.

 In general, the more volatile the crypto market, the more arbitrage opportunities there are - so the profits vary a lot from a month to another.

 I'm still doing my research on this, you can help me if you want! contact info below.
 I'd say that the ROI/month can go from **5% to 40%**.